brandur/sorg/content/drafts/canonical-log-lines.md

 ## The Canonical Line (#canonical-line)

-Canonical log lines are simply a compilation of important information that's aggregate across the lifetime of a single request (or background job run, etc.) and emitted all onto a single line of logs.
+Canonical log lines are compilation of important information that's aggregate across the lifetime of a single request (or background job run, etc.) and emitted all onto a single line of logs.
 Here are some examples of information that we might like to include:

 * Basic request information like HTTP verb, host, path, source IP, and user agent.